-- Divert people away from the system who have other safe options for housing. - Quickly move people from the street to permanent housing by connecting them to the most appropriate housing program available. - Create a more effective and defined role for emergency shelters and transitional housing. - Save time, effort, and frustration on the part of service providers by targeting efforts. - Focus on efforts of ending homelessness as a community. - Reduce the length of homelessness by moving people quickly into the appropriate housing. - Increase the likelihood of housing stability by targeting the appropriate housing intervention to corresponding needs. - Be good stewards of limited resources.
+- Divert people away from the system who have other safe options for housing. - Quickly move people from homelessness to permanent housing by connecting them to the most appropriate housing program available. - Create a more effective and defined role for emergency shelters and transitional housing. - Save time, effort, and frustration on the part of service providers through targeting and engagement efforts. - Focus on efforts of ending homelessness as a community. - Reduce the length of time homeless by moving people quickly into the appropriate housing. - Increase the likelihood of housing stability by targeting the appropriate housing intervention to corresponding needs. - Provide a picture of current system gaps in the community that need to be filled in order to end homelessness for all households - Be good stewards of limited resources.

 Traditionally, communities did not have an organized, transparent system for entry and referral to housing and support services.
 Individual programs served only people presenting themselves at their front doors, taking clients on a "first come, first served" basis.
-While many communities still operate in this manner, years of research, re-thinking, and commitment to moving away from this linear approach, has shifted communities towards a collaborative systematic approach.
-These changes include:
+While many communities still operate in this manner, years of research, re-thinking, and commitment to moving away from this linear approach, has shifted communities towards a collaborative systematic approach.2 These changes include: